Table of Contents:

 SECTION 2.
 NUMBER, TENURE AND QUALIFICATIONS.

 The number of directors shall be twelve, including the officers and six directors-at-large.
-At least two directors-at-large shall be elected representing members from outside North America.
+At least two directors shall be elected representing members from outside North America.
 A president elect shall be elected every year commencing on January 1 following the election for a one-year term as “president elect”, to become president for the next year, and past president for a year after that.
 A secretary and a treasurer shall be elected to three-year terms, which shall begin on July 1 of the first year, and end on June 30 of the fourth year.
 The officers also include the editor of the Society’s official journal.
 Directors-at-large are to be elected for three-year terms, two every year, following the procedures described below for the election of officers.
 Terms for directors-at-large shall begin on January 1 and end on December 31 of the third year.
 All officers and directors-at-large must be members throughout their terms.

 SECTION 3.
 REGULAR MEETINGS.

-A regular annual meeting of the board of directors shall be held without other notice than this by-law, immediately before or after, and at the same place as, the annual meeting of members.
-The board of directors may provide by resolution the time and place, either within or without the State of Louisiana, for the holding of additional regular meetings of the Board without other notice than such resolutions.
+A regular annual meeting of the board of directors shall be held without other notice than this bylaw, immediately before, during or after, and at the same place as, the annual meeting of members.
+The board of directors may provide by resolution the time and place for the holding of additional regular meetings of the Board without other notice than such resolutions.

 SECTION 4.
 SPECIAL MEETINGS.

 Special meetings of the board of directors may be called by or at the request of the president.
-Reasonable notice of each such meeting shall be given to each director by mail, telephone or telefax, or personally.
+Reasonable notice of each such meeting shall be given to each director by mail, telephone, email, or personally.

 SECTION 5.
 QUORUM.

 A quorum for the board of directors shall be five members.
 If less than five directors are present at said meeting, a majority of the directors present may adjourn the meeting from time to time without further notice until a quorum shall be present.

 SECTION 6.
 MANNER OF ACTING.